-- Approval of the parent company financial statements for the year ended December 31, 2020 - Approval of expenses not deductible for tax purposes. - Approval of the consolidated financial statements for the year ended December 31, 2020. - Appropriation of earnings for the year. - Statutory auditors' special report on regulated agreements and commitments, and approval of a new agreement. - Appointment of Mr. Gérard Lavinay to replace Ms. Michèle Cyna as director. - Appointment of Ms. Éléonore de Lacharrière to replace Ms. Muriel Mayette-Holtz as director. - Appointment of Ms. Vera Gorbatcheva to replace Mr. Jesus Hernandez as director. - Appointment of Mr. Hervé Montjotin as director. - Approval of corporate officer remuneration policy pursuant to Article L. 22-10-8 II of the French Commercial Code. - Approval of all remuneration paid or awarded to corporate officers in respect of fiscal 2020 pursuant to Article L. 22-10-34 I of the French Commercial Code. - Approval of the remuneration paid or awarded to Mr. Eric Hémar, Chairman and CEO, in respect of fiscal 2020. - Approval of the compensation package paid or allocated to Mr. Christophe Satin, Deputy CEO, in respect of fiscal 2020 - Amount of remuneration allocated to Board members. - Authorization to be granted to the Board of Directors for the Company to buy back its own shares in accordance with the conditions specified under Article L. 22-10-62 of the French Commercial Code, including the term of the authorization, objectives, procedures and cap.
+- Approval of the parent company financial statements for the year ended December 31, 2021 - Approval of expenses not deductible for tax purposes. - Approval of the consolidated financial statements for the year ended December 31, 2021. - Appropriation of earnings for the year. - Statutory auditors' special report on regulated agreements and commitments including confirmation of no new agreements. - Reappointment of Deloitte et Associés as regular statutory auditor. - Non-reappointment and non-replacement of BEAS as alternate statutory auditor. - Reappointment of Mr. Eric Hémar as director. - Reappointment of Mr. Christophe Satin as director. - · Reappointment of Comète as director. - Approval of the remuneration policy for the Chairman and CEO pursuant to Article L. 22-10-8 II of the French Commercial Code. - Approval of the remuneration policy for the Deputy CEO pursuant to Article L. 22-10-8 II of the French Commercial Code. - Approval of the remuneration policy for directors pursuant to Article L. 22-10-8 II of the French Commercial Code - Approval of all remuneration paid or awarded to corporate officers in respect of fiscal 2021 pursuant to Article L. 22-10-34 I of the French Commercial Code. - Approval of the remuneration paid or awarded to Mr. Eric Hémar, Chairman and CEO, in respect of fiscal year 2021. - Approval of the remuneration paid or awarded to Mr. Christophe Satin, Deputy CEO, in respect of fiscal year 2021 - Amount of remuneration allocated to Board members. - Authorization to be granted to the Board of Directors for the Company to buy back its own shares in accordance with the conditions specified under Article L. 22-10-62 of the French Commercial Code, including the term of the authorization, objectives, procedures and cap.